 The term elopement conjures visions of romantic escapism.
-Historically, the term meant “to run away secretly with the intention of getting married usually without parental consent”.
-But also, the term simply means “to escape”, and couples are now using the term when referring to small destination weddings or a micro-weddings.
+Historically, the term meant “to run away secretly with the intention of getting married, usually without parental consent”.
+But also, the term simply means “to escape”, and couples are now using the term when referring to small destination weddings or micro-weddings.

-To give you some inspiration (and a little taste of what's on offer), I have picked my top 5 destinations below.
-All have a short walk in, so no need to worry about you or your guests arriving hot at sweaty at your chosen destination!
+To give you some inspiration, I have picked my top destinations below.
+All have short walk-ins, so no need to worry about you or your guests arriving hot at sweaty at your chosen ceremony spot!

-Watkin Path Pools, Snowdon
+Watkin Path Pools, Snowdonia

 The Watkin Path Pools are probably one of the most instagrammable sights in Snowdonia!
 Don’t let that put you off.
-Even on a sunny day, its possible to find an isolated stretch along the river banks next to the turquoise waterfalls and pools.
+Even on a sunny day, it's possible to find an isolated stretch along the river banks next to the turquoise waterfalls and pools.
 The backdrop is truly spectacular and the inviting waters are a renowned wild swimming spot.

 If you are looking for an atmospheric setting, then look no further than the dramatic amphitheatre of Cwm Idwal.
-The views in every direction are awe inspiring, whether looking down the valley toward Bethesda or up towards the dramatic cliffs of Devils kitchen.
+The views in every direction are awe-inspiring, whether looking down the valley toward Bethesda or up towards the dramatic cliffs of Devils kitchen.

 Llanddwyn Island, Anglesey

 Anglesey is renowned for some of the best beaches in North Wales.
 Newborough Beach is certainly one of them.
-It stretches 3.5 miles along the south-western margin of Anglesey.
+It stretches 3.5 miles along the southwestern margin of Anglesey.
 The length of the beach means even at peak times, the beach doesn’t feel very busy.

 Access is from the Forestry Commission pay and display car park.
 The Island can be cut off at very high tides.